Getting to know our lions

 Who's who

-We have a pride of seven lions at Blair Drummond Safari Park and they are all related to each other.
+We have a pride of six lions at Blair Drummond Safari Park and they are all related to each other.
 Our two adult females, Karis and Libby, are sisters, and they both have offspring fathered by our previous alpha male Zulu.
-Karis is mother to one boy, and two girls – Murray, Isla and Thistle – who were all born in 2016.
-Karis’ sister Libby then gave birth to two female cubs in 2019 – Hope and Faith.
+Karis is mother to two girls – Isla and Thistle – who were born in 2016.
+Karis’ sister Libby then gave birth to a further two female cubs in 2019 – Hope and Faith.

 A family affair